-Revised AWS Rules, Key to Efforts to Reduce Groundwater Overdraft be met with renewable water supplies, either directly or through groundwater replenishment.
+Revised AWS Rules, Key to Efforts to Reduce Groundwater Overdraft "Layperson's Guide" to final rules would be helpful be met with renewable water supplies, either directly or through groundwater replenishment.
 Certainly, water providers believe they are responsible purveyors of our most precious resource; however, it is not always realistic to expect voluntary actions since significant expenses can result from using renewable water supplies.
 Investment in water treatment facilities, water storage and recovery facilities, and/or purchase of services from the Central Arizona Groundwater Replenishment District contribute to the high cost of showing that water demand will be met or offset predominantly by renewable water supplies for 100 years.